everly-gif/image-streaming-using-realtime-protocol/README.md

 - Imported **struct** for packing data into structures.

 ## The Implementation , Code Logic and Workflow
-- There’s Two GUI Interfaces for Client and Server Login.
+- There’s Two GUIs for Client and Server Login.
 - Once the Client and Server is successfully logged in , the server starts listening and the client accepts the connection respectively.
 - The client then asks for the user’s input for an Image through a file dialog